bongochong/WinScreenyReborn/README.md

     -h                 Display this file

 ## Authors
-* **Chongo Bong** - [bongochong](https://github.com/bongochong) - Fixed some bugs and removed some garbage from WinScreeny, and will actually keep it updated.
+* **Chongo Bong** - [bongochong](https://github.com/bongochong) - Fixed some bugs, added a new feature, removed some garbage, and will actually keep WinScreeny updated.

 * **Will Liu** - [BitsByWill](https://github.com/BitsByWill) - Made WinScreeny nicer, and also did some not so nice things.